Troutnut.com Fly Fishing for Trout Home

 )

-or crippled, and trout are especially fond of this wounded prey and our crafty imitations.
+or crippled, and trout are especially fond of this wounded prey and can be fooled by our crafty imitations.

 Spinner Behavior

 Most species return to the stream as spinners one day after they emerge.
-Spinner falls are usually concentrated over the riffles.
+Spinner falls are usually concentrated over the riffles, but occur over selected stretches on waters lacking this feature.

 Nymph Biology

 Nymphs of this family are a gift to the angler, because many have the peculiar habit of swimming up and down between the surface and the bottom several times before actually emerging.
-I do not know what actual biological purpose these seeming "practice runs" serve, but they expose the slow-swimming nymphs to the trout.
+The actual biological purpose these seeming "practice runs" serve is open to debate, but they expose the slow-swimming nymphs to the trout.
+This behavior has been described by biologists as pulses of benthic drift, and they can do so in astounding numbers.
+They do the same near the surface as well.

-Several authors, including , write that some of the nymphs crawl to the high tips of rocks and other objects prior to emergence, where they may be picked off their perches by peckish trout.
-In my experience photographing the nymphs underwater in April, they often graze in such exposed locations even when they aren't about to emerge.
+Several authors write that some of the nymphs crawl to the high tips of rocks and other objects prior to emergence, where they may be picked off their perches by peckish trout.
+During the spring months, they can often be found grazing in such exposed locations even when they aren't about to emerge.

-Between their tendency to be in exposed places, the unsure footing of some species in fast water, and behavioral drift (Behavioral drift: The nymphs and larvae of many aquatic insects sometimes release their grip on the bottom and drift downstream for a while with synchronized timing.
+Between their tendency to be in exposed places and behavioral drift (Behavioral drift: The nymphs and larvae of many aquatic insects sometimes release their grip on the bottom and drift downstream for a while with synchronized timing.
 This phenomenon increases their vulnerability to trout just like emergence, but it is invisible to the angler above the surface.
 In many species it occurs daily, most often just after dusk or just before dawn.), the nymphs of this family are important to trout year-round.
+Their imitations often prove successful anywhere in the water column.

 It certainly has a different look and much more robust body shape from Drunella lata duns I photographed a couple weeks earlier, so I doubt it's that species.
 Using distribution records to eliminate other choices narrows this down to Drunella tuberculata or Drunella walkeri.